 How to walk more everyday (with little extra effort!)

+Ready to get your steps in?
 Walking acts as a self-repair mechanism for the brain and body.

+Walking acts as a self-repair mechanism for the brain & body.
 It allows us to explore––building ‘cognitive maps’ as we walk to understand our world, as well as strengthening the connections of the brain areas involved in learning and memory.

 Scary statistic alert: as few as three or four days without movement reduces muscle mass in the legs and replaces it with deposits of fat.
 You won’t notice this when you’re 30, but you will when you are 60, when you may need assistance to stand up out of your chair.